coronalabs/corona-docs/markdown/guide/programming/01/index.markdown

 physics.addBody( platform, "static" )
 ``````

 This tells the physics engine to add a physical "body" to the image that is stored in `platform`.
-In addition, the second parameter tells Corona to treat it as a __static__ physical object.
+In addition, the second parameter tells CORONA_CORE_PRODUCT to treat it as a __static__ physical object.
 What does this mean?
 Basically, static physical objects are not affected by gravity or other physical forces, so anytime you have an object which shouldn't move, set its type to `"static"`.

 Now add a physical body to the balloon: